 The BMAT examination is unlike any which students would have faced to date, requiring extensive preparation and a unique approach.

-We can help students to prepare for both the UKCAT or the BMAT tests.
+I can help students to prepare for either or both the UCAT and BMAT tests.

-We would typically recommend a course of 10 hours of tuition for the tests, which can be carried out either face-to-face or online via Skype.
+I would typically recommend a course of 10 hours of tuition for each of the tests, which can be carried out either face-to-face or online via VoIP (i.e. Zoom or Skype).